tocisz/homepage-data/posts_source/018-How-to-stack.md

 Why it was used by j1a processor?
 This processor is targeted for [Lattice iCEstick](http://www.latticesemi.com/icestick), not for Xilinx Spartan.
-I suspect that it is better suited to the architecture of this FPGA.
+I suspect that it is better suited for the architecture of this FPGA.